All Episodes

 It's quite the opposite.

-I do support the war, but there were a lot of other issues I disagreed with Republicans on, and come to realize I'm not sure for what particular reason.
+I do support the war, but there were a lot of other issues I disagreed with Republicans on and come to realize I'm not sure for what particular reason.

-I noticed myself teetering more on to the left side, and I think there was one statement you made some time ago that uh kind of put into perspective for me when he said that uh what it must be like to be a liberal, even though I consider myself a Democrat, and I do think there are differences, but what it must like to be angry like that and to live like that, and I noticed I was living like that and and was angry for no reason, and it's not fun.
+And I think there was one statement you made some time ago that kind of put into perspective for me when you said that what it must be like to be a liberal, even though I consider myself a Democrat, and I do think there are differences, but what it must be like to be angry like that and to live like that.

-And you know, losing arguments to one couple of my friends all the time either, because they said you base things on facts.
+And, you know, losing arguments to one couple of my friends all the time either, because they said you base things on facts.

-Well, I I heard you make that Rumsfeld quote, how it was taken out of context and actually played the whole quote.
+Well, I heard you make that Rumsfeld quote, how it was taken out of context and actually played the whole quote.

 Well, how old are you?